 At the hospital, Kitty did as Sandy had instructed her to do not long after she moved in.
-This was to call her grandson in case of an emergency.
+This was to call her grandson, Stafford in case of an emergency.
 Kitty hadn't even thought of this when she saw Sandy fall on the cold sidewalk from the kitchen window and rushed to help her.
-Her first reaction was to yell for help, that's when their nosy neighbor, Mr. Fieldbrook came outside in his plaid bathrobe to stay with Sandy as Kitty ran in to call 911.
-Later, Mr.Fieldbrook pushed Kitty into the ambulance and told her to stay with Sandy, as he'd go lock up the house for them.
-The grandson's phone number was written on a folded up paper in Sandy's wallet.
-Kitty dialed the number on the nurse's station phone, it went straight to voicemail.
-"Hello, Stafford.
+Her first reaction was to yell for help, and that's when their nosy neighbor, Mr. Fieldbrook came outside in his plaid bathrobe to stay with Sandy giving Kitty the chance to run inside to call 911.
+Later, Mr.Fieldbrook pushed Kitty into the ambulance, telling her to stay with Sandy.
+He promised he'd go lock up the house for them after Kitty requested he goes turn off their coffee maker due to the fact that she had nearly forgotten to do so in the rush.
+The grandson's phone number was written on a folded-up paper in Sandy's purse which Kitty had hurriedly grabbed when the ambulance arrived.
+Once Sandy was admitted, Kitty dialed the number on the nurse's station phone, it went straight to voicemail.
+"Hello, Stafford?
 This is Kitty, I live with your grandmother.
-She's had an accident.
+She's very ill.
 Can you come to the hospital?"
 Not knowing if she said the right thing or not, Kitty hung up and waited in the hospital lobby.
 She had been in so much of a hurry she didn't think about how long she would have to wait.
 Kitty had nothing in her pockets, all she could do was sit there until Sandy felt better.